 MA Sports Betting | Supreme Court Case

-The key case to watch for sports betting is Murphy vs. NCAA (formerly Christie vs. NCAA), under which New Jersey (through a suit filed by Governor Chris Christie) seeks to strike down the Professional and Amateur Sports Protection Act (PASPA).
-The suit argues that the 1992 law violates the 10th amendment by forcing states to carry out federal dictates in restricting sports betting within their borders.
+The key case for sports betting across the U.S. was Murphy vs. NCAA (formerly Christie vs. NCAA), under which New Jersey (through a suit filed by Governor Chris Christie) sought to strike down the Professional and Amateur Sports Protection Act (PASPA).
+The suit argued that the 1992 law violates the 10th amendment by forcing states to carry out federal dictates in restricting sports betting within their borders.

-Officials in Massachusetts would still have to approve legislation before fans could legally bet on sporting events with bookmakers or at casinos.
+Officials in Massachusetts still have to approve legislation before fans can legally bet on sporting events with bookmakers or at casinos.

 Where could I place sports bets if it was legal in MA?

-How will the Supreme Court ruling have an impact on MA and other states?
+How does the Supreme Court ruling have an impact on MA and other states?

-If SCOTUS finds that PASPA unconstitutional, it opens the door for any state to legalize and regulate sports betting.
+Now that SCOTUS has found PASPA unconstitutional, it opens the door for any state to legalize and regulate sports betting.